Security Team Shuffle Suggests Cautious Period Ahead

 Panetta oversaw the last significant round of defense cuts as a top official in the Clinton administration.

-"He brings to the job the ability to deal with the budget, which is the biggest challenge as yet unmet at the Department of Defense," says David Berteau, director of the Defense-Industrial Initiatives Group at the Center for Strategic & International Studies.
+"He brings to the job the ability to deal with the budget, which is the biggest challenge as yet unmet at the Department of Defense," says David Berteau, director of the Defense-Industrial Initiatives Group at the Center for Strategic and International Studies.

 To replace Panetta at CIA, Obama is picking Gen. David Petraeus, currently the top commander in Afghanistan.
 That move may give Obama more flexibility to draw down troops in Afghanistan, which he intends to start doing this summer.